chelsea-hansen/RSV-Interventions/README.md

 This step uses the R scripts in the "Interventions" folder. intervention_models.R is the function that runs the ODEs (with compartments for vaccination in seniors and monoclonal antibodies in infants). intervention_scenarios.R uses the parameters from Step 2 and estimates the impact of interventions under different scenarios for intervention coverage, effectiveness, and timing.
 Sample scenarios are provided but these can be modified to answer your research questions.

 ### Notes on interventions
 The model assumes that interventions are providing protection against severe disease (hospitalization) but not against infection.
-The model also assumes that the interventions do not impact an individuals infectiousness if they become infected.
+The model also assumes that the interventions do not impact an individual's infectiousness if they become infected.